Getting information about a VM

 : FQDN assigned to the VM.id

 : VM ID.
-The ID is generated automatically when the VM is being created and is unique within Yandex Cloud.name
+The ID is generated automatically when creating the VM and is unique within Yandex Cloud.name

-: Name that was provided when creating or updating the VM.networkInterfaces/
+: Name provided when creating or updating the VM.networkInterfaces/

 : Network interfaces connected to the VM.service-accounts